antrea-io/antrea/docs/feature-gates.md

 manifest provided as part of releases enables this feature by default.
 If you edit the manifest, make sure you do not disable it, as it is needed for correct NetworkPolicy implementation for Pod-to-Service traffic.

+### EndpointSlice

+`EndpointSlice` enable Service EndpointSlice support in Antrea proxy.
+The EndpointSlice API was introduced in Kubernetes 1.16 (alpha) and it is enabled by default in Kubernetes 1.17 (beta).
+This flag will take no effect if AntreaProxy is not enabled.

 #### Requirements for this Feature